pgolawsk/esphome_scripts/README.md

 - `mqtt_location` - name of the location for MQTT, `home` is default
 - `mqtt_room` - name of the room for MQTT, `room` is default

+Some scripts which have sensors or manipulators in 2 areas have the parameters for 2nd area passed as:

+- `room2` - friendly name of the room, `none` is default
+- `mqtt_location2` - name of the location for MQTT, `none` is default
+- `mqtt_room2` - name of the room for MQTT, `none` is default

 ## Repo description

 ### Folders

-- `buttons` - list of buttons intended to include them under `button:` section
+- `buttons` - list of buttons intended to include them under `button:` section;
+  - folder contains also `set_of_...` files which contain multiple buttons (like for IR remote controls), but those should be included in `packages:` section
-- `deprecated` - contain all old versions (not modular)
+- `deprecated` - contain all old versions (not modular usually)
 - `examples` - example configurations, how to use set of scripts
 - `fans` - list of switches intended to include them under `fan:` section
 - `fonts` - list of fonts to draw on displays intended to include them under `font:` section
 - `includes` - basic scripts for ESP boards, wifi, mqtt, ota, ...
-  - `boards` scripts mat contain wiring instructions - please READ those
+  - `board_...` scripts may contain wiring instructions - please READ those
 - `interfaces` - list of separate interfaces to include like `i2c`, `uart`, `dallas`
 - `lights` - list of switches intended to include them under `light:` section
 - `outputs` - list of outputs intended to include them under `output:` section